 Other things to know about Airhelp.com

-- Airhelp clearly lays out potential compensation, which is generally 200-400% of the cost of the ticket, depending on the length of the flight, in cases of cancellation or overbooking.
+- AirHelp clearly lays out potential compensation, which sometimes might even be 200-400% of the ticket cost in cases of delays, cancellations or overbookings, depending on the length of the flight.

 - Their website is helpful with a good FAQ and nice separation between grievances, such as cancellations, delays, overbooking, etc.

 - For the convenience of a diverse customer base, AirHelp supports 16 different languages, and over 20 dialects.